 You file your affidavit with your county school superintendent's office.
 Find a printable copy of the affidavit here.
 Below is a listing of Arizona county offices.

-The Office of Maricopa County School Superintendent is only accepting homeschool affidavit filings online or by limited appointment only.
+The Office of Maricopa County School Superintendent accepts homeschool affidavit filings online or by limited appointment.
 You are encouraged to use their online homeschool registration app.
 If you need additional support and prefer to file in person, please schedule an appointment.

 4041 N. Central Ave., Ste.
 1200